Zero-knowledge LLM hallucination detection and mitigation through fine-grained cross-model consistency

 \section{Limitations}

 While \halufuzz represents a meaningful step toward improving the reliability of large language model outputs, it is not without important limitations.
 The underlying approach fundamentally relies on the assumption that a truly reliable answer will emerge as the most frequent or stable across repeated sampling.
 However, for complex or ambiguous queries, models may consistently reproduce similar hallucinated content, leading to a false sense of confidence in its correctness.
 In such cases, consistency can inadvertently reinforce errors rather than expose them.
+In domains requiring absolute certainty, human oversight remains essential.
 Additionally, the computational overhead of generating multiple cross-model samples represents a substantial cost increase compared to alternative approaches, which may limit real-time applications.